ewingian/RestCalculator/README.md

    <li> Expected :2 </li>
    <li> Actual   :1 </li>
 </ul><br>
 I was going to attempt a MockConsumer test, but that would have created a extra work in the consumer, I think that would be well beyond the necessary scope.
+The error is thrown from a failed assertEquals.
+So I am trying to figure out where the root of the failure.